4. Practical information for everyday operations

-When nature calls, either slip away quietly or excuse yourself from the group.
-Leave it clean, always flush and never discuss.
+"When nature calls, either slip away quietly or excuse yourself from the group.
+Leave it clean, always flush and never discuss."

 Cleanliness is next to godliness.
 Restrooms should be left, after use, in the state in which we would like to find them.
 Or, more specifically, using brushes in toilets is not degrading for any of us who work at Vega IT.
 The use of paper or cloths is also normal and no one will blame us for leaving a tidy toilet behind, even if we have previously had a slippage :-)

 For better hand hygiene, we provided an electric hand dryer.
 Dryers are safe, cause much less damage to our environment and are far more economical than paper towels.
-If we dry our hands completely only by using electric dryers, we reduce the amount of bacteria that are spread around the space in which we work, compared to how many bacteria we have on our hands and transmit them further if we wipe them with paper towels.
+If we dry our hands completely only by using electric dryers, we reduce the number of bacteria that are spread around the space in which we work, compared to how many bacteria we have on our hands and transmit them further if we wipe them with paper towels.

 We leave our umbrellas in baskets provided for that purpose.